 - Where possible, buy in components that can be sourced at competitive prices.
 This can slash development costs and lead times.

-Without planning and monitoring, costs can spiral out of control.
+Without careful planning and monitoring, product development costs can spiral out of control.

 Use top-down cost estimating if you have done a comparable project before